AlpenmeisterCustoms/AlpenmeisterM-v1/README.md

 You'll need some other hardware to assemble the whole controller:
 * 14x Choc V2 switches
-* 14x Choc hotswap sockets
+* 14x Choc hotswap sockets (since they seem to be permanently out of stock on JLC)
 * 14x Duelpad 24mm and 30mm equivalent buttons
 * 4x 4mm M3 heat inserts
 * 4x 8mm M3 flat top screws